stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

    - Address mypy errors in test files that use older model versions
    - Create proper type stubs for external dependencies where missing
    - Update API interaction code to consistently use the new Pydantic models
+   - Improve type annotations in test fixtures and utility functions

 4. **Wikipedia Integration Completion (Completed)**
    - ✅ Created Wikipedia processing GitHub Actions workflow in `.github/workflows/process_wikipedia.yml`